-While the second unit director does work underneath the main unit director and the other above the line crew, they may find themself with a great deal of creative control over the scenes shot by the second unit, particularly action sequences.
+The second unit director works underneath the main unit director and the other above the line crew.
+They may also find themself with a great deal of creative control over the scenes shot by the second unit, particularly action sequences.
 Some main unit directors like to be heavily involved in the scenes captured by the second unit, while other directors may prefer to remain completely hands-off.

 Having a second unit can allow the primary director to focus on their priorities but it also means sacrificing some creative control over the end product.

 Here is John Wick director Chard Stahelski’s second-unit director reel.

 Below is Atomic Blonde director David Leitch’s second-unit director reel.

 In Hong Kong, where many of the best action films have been made, they have a position that essentially fills the role of the second unit director but a different title is applied to this role.

 In Hong Kong, the title used is “action director.”